The top 5 strategic areas to digitize in a store

 Dealing with cash can be quite tedious and is no longer a preferred option when paying for a purchase at a checkout.
 As smart devices are getting to be commonplace, payments can be made in a digital way and much quicker.

 The example of the Casino Group is an interesting one.
-The brand has launched its Casino Max application which includes budget management features, digital coupons, a loyalty card, and more… The purpose is to deliver a fast, seamless and optimized purchase experience at the checkout counter.
+The brand has launched its Casino Max application which includes budget management features, digital coupons, a loyalty card, and more… Logic in a store digitisation strategy to deliver a fast, seamless and optimized purchase experience at the checkout counter.

 #4 Reducing waiting times in queues: